- Academic Eligibility

 Computational Modeling and Data Analytics

-- Students should consult their completed Pathways Planner and review with his/her departmental advisor.
-Both should be aware of such considerations as the student's current GPA, the course load in hours and in effort required, pre- and co-requisites for courses so limited, the student's relationship to the eligibility schedule, and fulfillment of College and General Education (Curriculum for Liberal Education) requirements and those for major, minor, or cognate.
-If the student fails to meet with his/her advisor, a hold may be placed on their registration.
+- Students should consult their completed Pathways Planner and review it with their departmental advisor.
+Both should be aware of such considerations as the student's current GPA, the course load in hours and in effort required, pre- and co-requisites for courses so limited, the student's relationship to the eligibility schedule, and fulfillment of Curriculum for Liberal Education (Pathways) requirements and those for major, minor, or cognate.
+If the student fails to meet with their advisor, a hold may be placed on their registration.

-- When a schedule is designed, the student enters the course requests by accessing Hokie SPA.
+- When a schedule is designed, the student utilizes the course request module in Hokie SPA to enter the course requests.

 - Prerequisite checking is enforced by some departments.
 The registration system will review the student's academic history to determine compliance with any prerequisites.

-- Overloads (more than 19 hours per semester, 7 each summer session, or 6 for winter session) require permission of the student's academic dean.
-The student will be scheduled for the first available 19 hours (7 in Summer and 6 in Winter) requested.
+- Overloads (more than 19 hours per semester, seven each summer session, or six for winter session) require permission of the student's academic dean.
+The student will be scheduled for the first available 19 hours (seven in summer and six in winter) requested.

-- Every student must annually provide an up-to-date local address, an emergency contact, opt in/opt out of the VT Alerts system and all students must acknowledge the University Policy on Student Life.
+- Every student must annually provide an up-to-date local address, an emergency contact, opt in/opt out of the VT Alerts system and all students must acknowledge the continuing duty to report arrests and convictions to the University.
 Students are prohibited from registration until the requirements are updated in the student record system.

-- The student's current class schedule may be printed by accessing Hokie SPA; the student is then responsible for verifying that he/she is in fact enrolled in the courses and sections he/she has been attending.
+- The student's current class schedule may be printed by accessing Hokie SPA; the student is then responsible for verifying that they are in fact enrolled in the courses and sections they have been attending.

 - Approximately three weeks after the close of registration week, course request results are available and may be accessed through Hokie SPA.
 The web class ticket will include detailed information regarding sections which are full, conflicting, withdrawn, or restricted which explains why these sections were not added to the student's schedule.
 See item number six (6) below for details about why a student's course selections are sometimes ignored, or why a student's schedule might be purged or held from registration.

-- Students may adjust their schedules on a space available basis using web DROPADD, an electronic schedule adjustment program.
+- Students may adjust their schedules on a space available basis using web drop/add, an electronic schedule adjustment program.
 Students should consult with their advisors before making any changes except those for convenience (usually time).
 1000-level Mathematics and English courses, because of the high demand, currently have restrictions on section changes.
 As a rule, any student who drops a 1000-level English or Math course via Hokie SPA or department will not be allowed to force-add another 1000-level English or Math course that term.
 A student should be aware that dropping below full-time status (12 semester hours) may jeopardize financial aid, campus housing, and degree completion.
-Some courses may drop students if not attending the first class.
-Refer to the comments section of the course in the Time Table of Classes.
+Some courses may drop students for failing to attend the first class.
+Refer to the comments section of the course in the Timetable of Classes.

 - A Force-Add form permits admission to a class over the desired enrollment threshold, but not over room capacity.
 This request is submitted via a "force-add" form available in the department offering the course, and requires the instructor's (or, in some departments, departmental) permission.
 Requests for force-adds are processed by the department offering the course.
 Caution: The force-add transaction permits enrollment in courses with conflicting times.